 Edging and lining the bed and digging down before adding mulch can help keep the mulch from washing away.
 Choosing a heavier type of mulch also helps.

 Mulch that sits above the grade of the surrounding landscape washes out of the bed.
 When installing a mulched bed near a sidewalk or grass area, drop the soil level in the mulched area 2 to 3 inches.
-Adding mulch brings this area to the same level as the surrounding grass or pavement and prevents the mulch materials from washing out the bed.
+Adding your mulch brings this area back up to the same level as the surrounding grass or pavement and prevents the mulch materials from washing out the bed.

 Wood and stone edging provide a natural look.
 Vinyl and plastic edging is an unobtrusive, inexpensive and long-lasting edging choice.
 Decorative edging, including those made of natural and man-made materials, protrude several inches above the surrounding landscape.
 Basic vinyl edging only protrudes enough to hold the mulch layer in place, typically no more than 1 to 2 inches.

 Using a geotextile, or landscape fabric, blocks weeds and allows the rainwater to seep into the soil beneath instead of pooling in the mulch layer.
 Newspaper and cardboard sheets also make a suitable short-term lining that allows moisture to seep into the soil.
 The newspaper breaks down within a year, so it will require replacement.

 Pine straw mulch mats together, so it doesn't wash away easily when applied in a thick layer.
 Use a gravel or rock mulch in perennial beds prone to collecting water.
-Gravel mulch is difficult to remove, so always install a layer of fabric underneath it and only use it for beds that don't require yearly replanting.
+Gravel mulch is difficult to remove, so install a layer of fabric underneath it and only use it for beds that don't require yearly replanting.